community access fund

 Some of our lovely community members are creating handmade items to help raise money for the fund.

-Please do get in touch if you’d like to get involved or offer your creativity to help support the fund — this really is a genuine community effort 💖
+Please do get in touch if you’d like to get involved or offer your creativity to help support the fund — this really is a genuine community effort. 💖

 Community care can look like movement… and also handmade creations made with love.